 This is the percentage change in sensitivity over a period of one year.
-This effect is mostly due to degradation by UV radiation of the white diffusor.

 Kipp & Zonen recommends recalibration every two years.
 However, for quality assurance purposes some institutes, companies or networks may require more or less frequent recalibration.
 Please read the chapter on the calibration procedure for radiometers for more information.